Onion Creek Ranch, Lohn, Texas

 for current news

-4) Give the goat lots of fluids, preferably ReSorb or other electrolytes to flush as much toxin from the body as quickly as possible and reduce fever.
+6) Give the goat lots of fluids, preferably ReSorb or other electrolytes to flush toxins from the body.
 Don't be alarmed if soft feces occurs.
-See my article on Diarrhea which states that diarrhea is a symptom of other problems and a way for the body to rid itself of toxins.
+See my article on Diarrhea.
+Diarrhea is a symptom of other problems and can be a way for the body to cleanse itself of toxins.

-If a veterinarian is available, he/she might also give the goat an IV solution of 10 cc of DMSO diluted in 60 cc Sterile Saline Solution.
-However, this writer does NOT recommend that the typical goat producer do this.
-IV administration of medications is, in my opinion, best left to professionals.
+If a veterinarian is available, he can give the goat an IV solution of 10 cc of DMSO diluted in 60 cc Sterile Saline Solution.
+Do NOT try this yourself.
+IV administration of medications is best left to trained professionals, especially when DMSO is involved.

-If the goat survives the first few hours, he/she is likely to survive the snakebite.
+If the goat survives the first few hours, it is likely to survive the snakebite.

 Meat Goat Mania